 We hope to continue the proud tradition of farming this beautiful property, and to grow/raise our own food in a humane/ethical way...and educate and encourage others to do the same...and to raise awareness of the benefits of supporting local humane/ethical farms.
 We treat our animals with respect and a lot of love to give them wonderful lives in return for the wonderful products they help us create!

 We have a herd of very spoiled dairy goats, chickens, heritage breed turkeys, guinea fowl, ducks, geese, sheep, bees, even an Alpaca (Ivy, a real sweetheart)

 We have a line of goat milk soap, and natural skin care products.
-We are looking at moving into some new areas, such as getting certified for dairy (artisan cheeses, butter).

 So how did all of this come to be?
 Well..